 Anxiety and feeling hyperaware of oneself

-A lot of people who suffer from anxiety can become very self-absorbed and pre-occupied with all things personal to the exclusion of the world around.
-Their interest and focus can narrow down so much on themselves and their problems that they find it incredibly difficult to be interested in anything outside of themselves.
+Many people who suffer from anxiety or some other psychological issue that is troubling them, can become very self-absorbed and preoccupied with all things personal to the exclusion of the world around them.
+Their interest and focus can narrow down so much on themselves and their problems that they find it incredibly difficult to be interested in anything outside of their inner world.

-This constant self-focus can lead to them feeling hyperaware of themselves, their thoughts and actions.
-They have a sense of being trapped within their own head and feel unable to properly connect to others and the world around them.
+This constant self-focus and obsessive introspection can lead to them experiencing the feeling of being hyperaware of themselves, their thoughts and actions.
+They have a sense of being trapped within their own head and feel unable to truly connect to others and the world around them.

 So many people have contacted me in the past and asked questions like;